This event has passed.

 You create the content at this one-day pop-up exhibit!
 Bring your favorite WWI era artifact and join the conversation about how WWI impacted life in America.

 At 1 pm, hear about the important contributions that black soldiers have made towards American history in a special presentation with Jackie Jones-Hook of the Buffalo Soldiers Museum, historian Stephen Corbett, and Christopher E. Johnson from the National Park Service.
+(Update: Due to the partial government shutdown, Christopher E. Johnson of the National Park Service will not be participating in Saturday’s presentation.)

 At 2 pm, delve into the impact of WWI on American women through the lens of voluntary organizations with historian Karen Blair.
 From selling war bonds to driving ambulances in France, patriotic women embraced new roles and launched an era of unprecedented political, economic, and social opportunities for the New Woman of the post war period.